lamhq/tech-notes/pages/software-engineering/design/ood/design-principles/liskov.md

 ## Example

-Let's look at an example of a hierarchy of document classes that violates the substitution principle.
+Let's look at an example of a hierarchy of document classes that violates the substitution principle:

 ```mermaid
 classDiagram